 The Lee Library

 The Library holds over 20,000 books which cater for all disciplines.
 The collection is constantly expanding and if the Library doesn't stock the book you need, we actively encourage you to suggest that we purchase a copy.
+This is different to most colleges in Cambridge, many of which just purchase books for undergraduate students.
 We can often acquire books and make them available to you within a couple of days.
 The library has generous borrowing periods and a flexible approach to using our print resources.

 This is also a popular place to work, with a choice of congenial study areas on two floors and over 50 desks.
 The building is open 24 hours per day, 7 days a week and has amenities such as a computer room and printers, kettle, refrigerator and lockers.
 Students are free to have food and drinks in the reading rooms.
 We offer a range of accessible study aids such as tinted overlays, a writing slope, lumbar supports, ear plugs and laptop stands.
 More information about how we can support disabled users is available from our webpages.
 We also run craft activities throughout the year and showcase our collections in a range of book displays.

 The Wolfson Lee Library offers exceptional academic skills support to students at all stages of their studies and research.
 We are unique amongst the Cambridge colleges in having a dedicated Academic Skills Librarian, Alberto Garcia.
 The Librarian and Research Skills Specialist, Laura Jeffrey, is also highly experienced in offering tailored support students throughout their academic journey.
 They are available on a one-to-one basis to discuss tools and techniques that will change how you discover, manage, evaluate, create and present information.
 Alberto and Laura also deliver a range of in-person and online workshops: WolfWorks.
 This programme is tailored to your needs as postgraduates to equip you with the skills and confidence to undertake advanced study.